Teaching English in Shanghai, China

 Certification in Shanghai

-Salaries in Shanghai range from RMB 4,000 to RMB 14,000 and up ($480 to $1,690-plus).
-The higher-paying jobs require a teaching certificate.
+Salaries in Shanghai range from 10,000 RMB ($1,500) to 18,000 RMB ($2,700) per month-plus depending upon your experience.
+The higher-paying jobs require a teaching certificate and some experience.
 However, many schools do not care if it is internationally recognized or not.
 So before you shell out for a TEFL course, it is best to decide if you are a career teacher or a short-termer.
 If you are a short-termer, think about doing a local training program in Shanghai.
-Some schools offer free hands-on training and certificates for doing 500 ESL teaching hours.
+Some schools offer free hands-on training and certificates for doing ESL teaching hours.
 The certificate may not be internationally recognized, but when you finish it will allow you to have a great job in Shanghai.

-For info on a Shanghai-taught CELTA course go to the Language Link China website.
+For information on a Shanghai-taught TESOL a course available in Shanghai, go to the ITTT’s TESOL courses in China.
+For information on a Shanghai-taught CELTA course go to the Language Link China website.

 Finding a Job